andriigrynenko/coro_futures/README.md

       co_return result;
     }

-`call()' doesn't start or even create a coroutine.
+`call()` doesn't start or even create a coroutine.
 Coroutine is only created and started when someone `co_await`s its return value.

 Having such explicit call syntax for calling and waiting allows us having all these coroutines use the same stack allocator.
 The following code starts `myCoroutine2` and tells it to use pre-allocated stack allocator of fixed size (1024 bytes) for itself and all coroutines it calls into.